-The theme is aimed at providing insight into cultural policies, the institutional, administrative and operative aspects of cultural policies, as well as the goals and societal backgrounds that influence cultural policies.
-Cultural policies are based on an understanding of culture that is specific to the society that created the policy.
-This, however, needs to be reflected on the global market in which the CCIs exist and the interactions of specific cultural policies and the global market affect the work and aims of CCI projects.
-The theme will address the issues of the stakeholders that create cultural policies and stakeholders that cultural policies pertain to, defining broadly the channels for effecting change.
+The theme is aimed towards providing insight into cultural policies, the institutional, administrative and operative aspects of cultural policies, as well as the goals and societal backgrounds that influence cultural policies.
+Who are the stakeholders that create cultural policies and who are the stakeholders that cultural policies pertain to?
+Channels for effecting change.
+Economic implications of cultural policies.